robinrodricks/FluentListView/README.md

 # FluentListView
 FluentListView is a C# wrapper around a .NET ListView, supporting model-bound lists, in-place item editing, drag and drop, icons, themes, trees & data grids, and much more.
-A fork of FluentListView with a focus on performance.
+This is a fork of ObjectListView with a focus on performance.

-All credits go to Phillip Piper for creating the original project [FluentListView](http://objectlistview.sourceforge.net/).
+All credits go to Phillip Piper for creating the original project [ObjectListView](http://objectlistview.sourceforge.net/).

-This readme is Copyrighted © 2006-2019 by Phillip Piper.
+This readme is copyrighted © 2006-2019 by Phillip Piper.

 I’m too impatient!
 Just show me what it can do!